ruffoa/Compilers-PT_Pascal/TestSuite/Parser/Declarations/multiple-declarations-output.md

    .sIdentifier
        .sIdentifier
        .sIdentifier
-   % .sNewLine
-  .sConst
-   .sIdentifier
-    .sInteger
-   .sIdentifier
-    .sInteger
-   % .sNewLine
   .sEnd

 ```
 ------------------------
-Warning, output length does not match (14 vs 25)!
+Warning, output length does not match (9 vs 25)!
 (Newlines are not the issue here!) `multiple-declarations.pt`
 Showing as much of the diff as possible...

 File diff